-We performed a set of sensitivity experiments (not shown) with tropospheric jet only and varying tropospheric jet magnitude (and therefore increased vertical shear in the troposphere).
+We performed a set of sensitivity experiments (not shown) with tropospheric jet only and varying tropospheric jet magnitude 470 (and therefore increased vertical shear in the troposphere).
 We found that an increase in tropospheric jet strength also leads to a increased poleward shift during the life cycle (i.e., an equatorward shift of the jet in the final state of experiment T relative to a case with stronger tropospheric jet), similar to the shift observed in Figure 5a.
-In order to achieve a jet shift signal of similar magnitude as the one shown in Figure 5, however, it was necessary to increase the jet magnitude by order of 10 m/s (the difference in tropospheric jet magnitude between experiments T and TS is only of the order of 1 m/s.), indicating that other characteristics of the initial state need to contribute and the observed jet shift cannot purely be a result of a strengthened tropospheric jet.
-The inclusion of the stratospheric jet does to some extend project onto the mentioned characteristics (e.g., height of the jet core and tropospheric shear) of the total zonal wind profile and the resulting jet shift can potentially be interpreted as the result of a combination of factors.
+In order to achieve a jet shift signal of similar magnitude as the one shown in Figure 5, however, it was necessary to increase the jet magnitude by order of 10 m/s in these sensitivity experiments (the difference in tropospheric jet magnitude between experiments T and TS is only of the order of 1

-Figure 11 further suggested that we essentially recover the surface geopotential height signal of experiment TS (with full stratospheric jet), when adding the corresponding signals of experiments $T{<10}$ and $T{>10}$ .
+- m/s.), indicating that other characteristics of the initial state need to contribute and the observed jet shift cannot purely be a 475 result of a strengthened tropospheric jet.
+The inclusion of the stratospheric jet does to some extent project onto the mentioned characteristics (e.g., height of the jet core and tropospheric shear) of the total zonal wind profile and the resulting jet shift can potentially be interpreted as the result of a combination of factors. - Figure 11 further suggested that we essentially recover the surface geopotential height signal of experiment TS (with full 480 stratospheric jet), when adding the corresponding signals of experiments $T{<10}$ and $T{>10}$.
 Such additivity of responses might be another indication that the stratospheric jet projects onto various other structures and characteristics (e.g., tropospheric shear and jet core height) and the corresponding jet shift response forms as the result of a combination of responses to those modifications.
 However, while the anomalies of the respective experiments seem to be additive when it comes to the surface geopotential height (although not perfect), the middle tropospheric jet shift response in Figure 10 does not appear to follow the same additive behaviour.

-As discussed, Figure 10 suggests the NAM-like jet shift signature of the life cycle due to the inclusion of a stratospheric jet to be mainly caused by the corresponding change in winds in the lower stratosphere, rather than the winds in the middle and upper stratosphere, where the stratospheric jet itself is strongest.
+As discussed, Figure 10 shows the NAM-like jet shift signature of the life cycle due to the inclusion of a stratospheric jet to be mainly caused by the corresponding change in winds in the lower stratosphere, rather than the winds in the middle and upper stratosphere, where the stratospheric jet itself is strongest.
 A similar conclusion can be drawn from the energetics of the system (provided as supplementary material), which shows a consistent increase in MKE of the final state for the experiments with strong winds in the lower stratosphere (as defined in Section 4), compared to the experiments with weak winds, in a system that does not include surface friction.
 As also explained in Section 3, this increase in MKE is caused by the relative meridional shift of the final tropospheric jet.
 Note that if the system includes surface friction the constant dissipation of winds leads to a gradual and flow dependent decrease of MKE, which makes the interpretation of the energetics in terms of a final state difficult.
+However, we find basic states which include a stratospheric jet to be associated with an enhanced barotropic energy conversion of EKE to MKE during the life cycle in both, systems that do and do not include surface friction (see Fig.